yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 # Starting the Spaces with NHibernate External Data Source

-This walkthrough demonstrates how to start the spaces with the NHibernate External Data Source from code, using a cluster in a [partitioned-sync2backup](/product_overview/terminology---data-grid-topologies.html) topology.
+This walk through demonstrates how to start the spaces with the NHibernate External Data Source from code, using a cluster in a [partitioned-sync2backup](/product_overview/terminology---data-grid-topologies.html) topology.
 Our cluster is 2,1 and a mirror.
 Therefore it consists of:

 - 2 partitioned primary spaces